News & Updates

 Check out this Sacramento Bee article for further information

-Considering the ever-changing nature of the economy’s recovery status, those with a stake in the multi-family housing market need to remain adaptable and responsive to new developments.
+Considering the ever-changing nature of the economy’s recovery status, those with a stake in the multi-family housing market need to remain adaptable and responsive.